 5 Health Care Issues the District Hospitals are Asking Congress for Help On

+- Freeze the scheduled cuts to the Medicaid DSH program.
 As the health care safety net may be nearing a breaking point, now is not the time to allow planned health care cuts to move forward.
 This would undermine the viability of these front-line providers that are being called upon to meet a national challenge and are stretched to their absolute limit.
-Therefore, we are advocating for the elimination of the Medicaid disproportionate share hospital (DSH) cuts.
 California’s district and municipal public hospitals will see a reduction in Medicaid payments of $20 million, key funding for these often small and rural providers, if these cuts go into effect.

-The health care industry has been united in urging the Department of Health and Human Services (HHS) and the Centers for Medicare & Medicaid Services (CMS) to exercise existing authorities to waive interest or substantially reduce the interest rate on any balance owed on Medicare accelerated/advanced payments made under the CARES Act.
+- The health care industry has been united in urging the Department of Health and Human Services (HHS) and the Centers for Medicare & Medicaid Services (CMS) to exercise existing authorities to waive interest or substantially reduce the interest rate on any balance owed on Medicare accelerated/advanced payments made under the CARES Act.
 The program applies the prevailing rate set by the Treasury Department, which is currently set at 10.25%.
 This high interest rate will put DMPHs at further financial risk while they are already vulnerable.
 Together, HHS and CMS have mechanisms available to waive or reduce interest on accelerated/advanced payments owed and none requires rulemaking.
 However, to date, neither HHS or CMS has used this authority to address this issue.
 This critical program was halted April 26th after CMS distributed more than $100 billion in advance payments to eligible providers.
 However, these critical funds will have to be repaid by hospitals and other providers, and the high interest rate issue must be addressed.
-District Hospitals is asking Congress to decrease the interest rate to 1% and to allow up to two years before repayment must occur.
+District Hospitals support language to decrease the interest rate and to allow more time before repayment must occur at a minimum if efforts to turn these payments into grants that don’t have to be repaid isn’t successful.

 - Email firstname.lastname@example.org